SMALL FIBER NEUROPATHY—BUT TESTS ARE NORMAL

 Small fiber neuropathy affects the smallest sensory and autonomic fibers—which these tests cannot detect.

-This explains why symptoms can be severe despite “normal” results.
+This explains why symptoms can be severe despite “normal” test results.

-A skin biopsy measuring intraepidermal nerve fiber density (IENFD) is currently the most reliable diagnostic method.
+A skin biopsy measuring intraepidermal nerve fiber density (IENFD) is currently considered one of the most reliable diagnostic methods.

 For more on neuropathy patterns, see Lyme disease neuropathy.